4bderahim/ft__access/README.md

 # __access

-i tried to recreate the access() system call in a simple way in C.
+i tried to recreate the access() system call in a simple way using C.